What is a consumer credit contract?

 A lot of retailers advertise purchasing agreements in which you pay no interest for a period of time, but that doesn’t mean that there are no extra costs to you.
 Always ask for a list of everything you’ll have to pay for; this might include charges to prepare the agreement, insurance, admin fees and interest.
 Whoever you’re buying from should clearly tell you the all-up cost, and if they don’t you should rethink your purchase!

 If you’re offered a period of 0% interest, it’s important to ask what the interest rate will be on the amount you still owe after the interest-free period, if you can’t pay back the loan in the interest free period you could end up paying a lot of interest.

-In addition to the interest you pay on loans, other fees you might have to pay include:
+In addition to the interest you pay for credit, other fees you might have to pay include: